opendatasoft/slate/source/includes/_fields_specification.md

 }
 ```

 Some fields present in the data source are not useful or redundant.
-This configuration option allows to discard these.
+This configuration item allows to discard these.

 ## Units

 Units are a way to describe the numeric values contained in a field.
 If a unit is set for a field, values are augmented with their symbol in the table view.
 See the [annotation](#annotate) chapter to learn how to set a unit for a field.

-Below is a list of units supported by the platform.
+Below is a comprehensive list of units supported by the platform.

 Unit name | Description
 --------- | -----------